PeteManchester/MediaPlayer/README.md

   </table>
 </div>

+The AirPlay implementation is based on the [RPlay](https://github.com/bencall/RPlay) source code by Benjamin de Callatay

 If you are interested, please fork the project and apply your changes.
 Every Pull Request is greatly welcome.